danvet/danvet.github.io/_posts/2014-08-07-neat-stuff-for-317.md

 blogger_orig_url: http://blog.ffwll.ch/2014/08/neat-stuff-for-317.html
 ---

-So with the <a href="http://blog.ffwll.ch/2014/06/neat-drmi915-stuff-for-316.html">3.16 kernel</a> out of the door it's time to look at what's queued up for the Intel graphics driver in 3.17.
+So with the [3.16 kernel](http://blog.ffwll.ch/2014/06/neat-drmi915-stuff-for-316.html) out of the door it's time to look at what's queued up for the Intel graphics driver in 3.17.

 <!--more-->